mgussekloo/laravel-facet-filter/README.md

 ### Filtering collections

 It's possible to apply facet filtering to a collection without building an index.
-Facettable models return a FacettableCollection, which has an indexlessFacetFilter() method.
+Facettable models return a [FacettableCollection](src/Collections/FacettableCollection.php), which provides an indexlessFacetFilter() method.

 ``` php
 $products = Product::all(); // returns a "FacettableCollection"